 Correlation is a measure of the relationship between the movements of two variables (i.e. how the change in one variable influences a change in the other variables).
 A variety of correlation-related assumptions are required for a wide range of instruments including foreign government and official institution bonds, asset-backed securities, corporate bonds, derivatives and certain other financial instruments.
 In most cases, correlations used are not observable in the market and must be estimated using historical information.
 Changes in correlation inputs can have a major impact, favorable or unfavorable, on the value of an instrument, depending on its nature.
 In addition, the wide range of correlation inputs are primarily due to the complex and unique nature of these instruments.
-There are many different types of correlation inputs, including cross-asset correlation (such as correlation between interest rate and equity) and same-asset correlation (such as correlation between interest rates).
-Correlation levels are highly dependent on market conditions and could have a relatively wide range of levels within or across asset classes.
-For interest rate contracts and foreign exchange contracts, the diversity in the portfolio held by MUFG is reflected in wide ranges of correlation, as the fair values of transactions with a variety of currencies and tenors are determined using several foreign exchange and interest rate curves.
+There are many different types of correlation inputs, including cross-asset correlation (such as correlation between interest rate and equity) and same-asset correlation (such as correlation between interest rate and equity) and same-asset correlation (such as correlation between interest rate contracts and foreign exchange contracts, the diversity in the portfolio held by MUFG is reflected in wide ranges of correlation, as the fair values of transactions with a variety of currencies and tenors are determined using several foreign exchange and interest rate curves.
 For equity derivative contracts, the wide range of correlation between interest rate and equity is primarily due to the large number of correlation pairs with different maturities of contracts.